Many people wonder how we feel about vaccines and wonder if we vaccinate our kittens before going to new homes.

 - Our older kittens (once they are wandering from the nest box and litter box trained, around the age of 6 weeks old) are moved from the queening areas, into the kitten room, to roam freely in our kitten room where they have access to toys, cat trees, and a cat wheel.
 They receive attention daily and are played with daily (from birth they are handled daily).
 They are never caged unless we need to isolate because of illness or for very short periods of time to clean/disinfect the kitten room.
 Because we raise them in more of a "home environment/setting" there is not as much transition from them leaving our cattery and going into a new home.
 Kittens that are reared completely in cages, are not equipped to make the transition from a cage, to a home environment.
 They become too "institutionalized" to fare well in a home environment.
 If you are looking for a kitten as a pet, you would do well to avoid getting a kitten from a cattery that keeps kittens in cages their entire life up to the point of going home with you.

 2.)We have a small program that focuses on health and socialization.
 We have less breeding cats than most catteries.
-We only have two studs, and four breeding queens at this time.
+We only have two studs, and 3 to 4 breeding queens at any given time.
 With so few cats, we can focus our attention on health and socialization of the kittens.

 Fewer litters at any given time means that there is less potential for disease transmission between litters.
 Less kittens means less overcrowding.
 Overcrowding can lead to stress and lowered immune systems.
 Fewer kittens and fewer litters means that we are not as cramped for space as other catteries so we do not have to utilize cages as often, and when we do utilize cages, the cages are larger than can be used in a cramped, full cattery, with many breeding cats and litters of kittens all of the time.